abbeygirl/nzedb/Install-guide:--General.md

 ## Requirements
 ### PHP
-php version 5.4 or higher (currently 5.5 is recommended)
+php version 5.5 or higher (PHP 5.6+ is required for 32 bit Operating Systems, as it fixes a bug in a feature nZEDb uses)
 sessions enabled
 memory limit at 1024 or more
 minimum execution time of 120+ seconds